A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: Simulation Experiments

-\paragraph{Common settings} All experiments vary the weight function, proposal distribution, and number of candidate draws.
-The weight functions considered in the simulation study are the ``proportional'', ``importance'', ``jump distance'', and ``locally balanced'' weight functions, which are summarized in Table \ref{tab:weight functions}.
-The proposal distributions are described in the following paragraph; an analysis of multi-chain MTM algorithms \citep{casarin2013interactingMTM} is left to future work.
-The configuration of the proposal distribution is defined by: 1) whether the $M$ candidates are drawn from the same proposal distribution (Homogeneous) or different proposal distributions (Heterogeneous), and 2) proposing jointly over the full state space (Full) as in Algorithm \ref{algo:basic MTM} or proposing from the joint space in a component-wise fashion (CW) as in Algorithm \ref{algo:MTM CW}.
-The four combinations of settings are the four proposal distribution configurations used in the experiments.
-In all four settings, a Gaussian random-walk kernel is used with an adaptive (co)variance.
-Both Homogeneous-Full and Heterogeneous-Full proposals use the Adaptive Metropolis procedure (Algorithm \ref{algo:Adaptive metropolis}) \citep{fontaine2022adaptive,haario1999}, the Homogeneous-CW proposal uses the univariate version of the same algorithm, and the Heterogeneous-CW proposal uses the Balanced Selection Rate procedure (Algorithm \ref{algo:balanced selection}) \citep{yang2019componentwise}.
-The range of values for number of candidates ($M$) varies between experiments.
-When $M=1$, the MTM algorithm is equivalent to Metropolis-Hastings.
-All experiments use $M=1$ as a baseline to evaluate the relative benefit gained by using multiple candidates.
-However, $M=1$ is not used in the Heterogeneous-CW proposal configuration, as the adaptation scheme does not accommodate $M<2$.
+\paragraph*{Algorithm Design and Experiment Settings} All experiments vary three factors relating to the MTM algorithm design: the weight function, the form of the proposal distribution, and the number of candidate draws.
+We evaluate four weight functions (Table \ref{tab:weight functions}): proportional, importance, jump distance, and locally balanced.
+The proposal distributions are defined by their composition (homogeneous vs. heterogeneous) and the update scheme (full-block in Algorithm \ref{algo:basic MTM} vs. component-wise [CW] in in Algorithm \ref{algo:MTM CW}).
+We collectively refer to the combination of composition and update scheme as the ``proposal configuration''.
+This yields four distinct proposal configurations: Homogeneous-Full, Heterogeneous-Full, Homogeneous-CW, and Heterogeneous-CW.
+In all four settings, a Gaussian random-walk proposal is used with an adaptive (co)variance.
+Both Homogeneous-Full and Heterogeneous-Full use the standard Adaptive Metropolis procedure (Algorithm S1 of the Supplementary Material) \citep{fontaine2022adaptive,haario1999}, Homogeneous-CW employs a univariate version of the Adaptive Metropolis procedure, and Heterogeneous-CW uses the Balanced Selection Rate adaptation \citep{yang2019componentwise}.

+The number of candidates ($M$) varies by experiment.
+For all configurations except Heterogeneous-CW (which requires $M \ge 2$ for its adaptation scheme), we include $M=1$ as a baseline to represent the Metropolis-Hastings algorithm.
+Note that multi-chain variations of the algorithm \citep{casarin2013interactingMTM} are excluded from this benchmark.